Looking to find some u-u-unbelievable letter U worksheets for your kindergarten students or preschoolers?

 Be sure to carefully go through this with your child though, as these letters of the alphabet can have very similar shapes.

-Help your child identify the beginning sound of each of these images.
+Help your child work on her phonemic awareness by identifying the beginning sound of each of these images.

-Really stress the letter sounds as you say them: u-u-under, sh-sh-sheep.
+Really stress the letter sounds as you say them: u-u-under, c-c-cat.

-If they can’t remember the correct sound for U, remind them to “hold their umbrella” as a hint for their memory.
+If she can’t remember the correct sound for U, remind her to “hold your umbrella” as a hint.

-They should color the images for umbrella, under, underwear, upset, up, and umpire.
+She should color the images for upset, umbrella, umpire, unzip, up, and under.

 There are not very many words that start with the short U sound.

-So, if your student comes up with the idea to draw a unicorn (or another long U word), tell them that they will learn about those types of words later.
+So, if your student comes up with the idea to draw a unicorn (or another long U word), tell him that he will learn about those types of words later.

-Help them to focus on short U words:
+Help him to focus on short U words:

 The bird doesn’t fly down, it flies…Up!